-The Adidas Superstar is available for both men and women in full and half sizes.
+The Adidas Superstar is available for both men and women.
 This shoe allows ankle mobility through its low-cut structure and provides an adjustable fit through its traditional lace closure.
 There is a central tongue loop tab that helps to keep the tongue in place.
 Its overall structure provides sufficient hold and support considering its basketball shoe DNA.

 The Adidas Superstar surely lives up to its "superstar" name.
 Consistently holding a spot in the most favorite classic sneakers of all-time list, it never goes out of style regardless of fashion trends or generations of wearers.
 It bears a timeless and clean design in a variety of colorways for both men and women, including but not limited to the Adidas Superstar black, Adidas Superstar rose gold, Adidas Superstar black and white, Adidas Superstar gold, Adidas Superstar green, and Adidas Superstar pink.

 One of the most popular shoes in Adidas' catalog of lifestyle kicks, men can style this low-top with skinny jeans or jogger pants to highlight its shape and design, but it nonetheless looks good with any outfit.
 Similarly, the ladies can rock these with a pair of jeans, dresses, shorts, and skirts.

 Black and white Adidas Superstar sneakers are probably the most versatile colorway available for this retro classic.
 Even a smart casual look is made possible with either of these two colors (or even a combination of both).
 These kicks keep a neutral look, which can be advantageous when you feel a bit experimental or extra fun by playing with prints, textures, or colors.